chriskiefer/chrysalisConceptors/workshop/README.md

 `realtime_recognition.scd`
 `detectgesture_realtime.ipynb`
+`visualise_detection.scd`

 In SuperCollider we now send the data to python.
 In python we load the network and listen for the incoming data and do a realtime estimation of which gesture it is.
 The output is received back in SuperCollider, where we do a realtime plot of the data.
+Then we also create a simple visualisation of the detection which give a more clear indication of how this works.